jejacks0n/teaspoon/README.md

 Check out the [screenshots](https://github.com/modeset/teabag/tree/master/screenshots).

 We've just released Teabag, and we expect to be working on it for a while to get a glossy shine to everything, so check it out, write a few specs, and let us know what you think.
-Feedback and ideas would be awesome.
+Feedback and ideas are always welcome.

 ## Table of Contents